 Perfectionism

-We felt we needed to be perfect in everything we did, even in our communication towards others.
+We felt we needed to be perfect in everything we did, even in our communication with others.
 We saw that every interaction needed scripting.
 It was a planned process.
 We were not ourselves.
 Nor did we know what being ourselves was.
 We were rigid and interacted with others based on context and not on relationships.
 We had to get everything right, or else it was wrong.
 There was no humanity in our thinking.
-All this happened because we did not feel that we were deserving of unconditional love.
-We experienced love as being conditional on whether we obeyed the rules or failed at it.
+All this happened because we did not feel we deserved unconditional love.
+We experienced love as being conditional on whether we obeyed the rules or failed at them.
 It's exhausting to communicate when one exists this way.
 Being perfect or a failure was what isolated us from the world.

 Dishonesty